 Stone, T.A., 2006.
 Characteristics of muscle activation patterns at the ankle in stroke patients during walking.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: